entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  146. Angle between the postorbital and otic branches of the infraorbital sensory line groove: open posteriorly (i.e. the formed angle is greater than 90°) (0); partially closed (i.e. the formed angle is between 45° and 90°) (1); closed (i.e. the formed angle is less than 45°) (2).
 > Lelièvre *et al*.
 (1987), Character 5, modified; Carr (1991), Character 75, modified; Carr and Hlavin (2010), Character 75; Rücklin *et al*.
 (2015), Character 75; Zhu Y *et al*.
 (2016), Character 75; Jobbins *et al*.
 (2022, 2024), Character 75.

 > - Carr and Hlavin (2010): "Carr (1991) noted some uncertainty over whether the closure of the sensory angle (correlated with enlarged orbits) is plesiomorphic or independently derived among several groups within the Aspinothoracidi.
 Gardiner & Miles (1994) argued that selenosteids clearly share a condition of an angle less than 45° (a synapomorphy of the Selenosteidae, as noted by Lelièvre et al. 1987).
 However, Lelièvre et al. (1987), Carr (1991), and Gardiner & Miles (1994) concurred that Gy. hydei is the sister group of the Selenosteidae.
 In a redescription of Gy. hydei, Carr (1994) showed that the angle was smaller than 40°, and, based on other characters, placed this genus as a higher nested member within the Selenosteidae.
-Carr (1996) corroborated that placement of Gy. hydei within the Selenosteidae in an analysis of Selenosteus Dean, 1901a and Stenosteus Dean, 1901a."
+Carr (1996) corroborated that placement of Gy. hydei within the Selenosteidae in an analysis of Selenosteus Dean, 1901a and Stenosteus Dean, 1901a."

 > - The coding of the new Xitun actinolepid is 0.